TralahTek/TralahTek.github.io/about.md

 <br/>

-Designing, writing, and testing <b>algorithms</b> also forms a major part of my job besides maintaining and refactoring existing code bases, leading a development team and attending management and client meetings.
+Designing, writing, and testing <b>algorithms</b> also forms a major part of my responsibility besides maintaining and refactoring existing code bases, leading a development team and attending management and client meetings.

 <br/>
 I love Open Source and the philosophy of community driven software development and also contribute to Open Source projects whenever I can.